Understanding Your Property Tax Bill

-Property tax bills were mailed the middle of August and are due September 1st.
+Property tax bills are mailed in July and are due September 1st.
 Payments will be accepted prior to the due date.
-The last day to make tax payments without any interest charges is January 5, 2017.
+The last day to make tax payments without any interest charges is January 5, 2024.
 If you did not receive a property tax bill and you believe this is an error, please contact the Davie County Tax Administration office at (336)753-6120.

 I have an escrow account with my mortgage company.
 Why did I receive a bill?